grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 sender.DoSomethingWithHelpOf(yetAnotherRecipient);
 ~~~

+If this ability is not required, the constructor approach is better as it removes the then unnecessary coupling between code using `Sender` and a `Recipient`.

-### Return recipient from a method
+### Get recipient in response to message (i.e. as method return value)

-This method of composing objects uses another intermediary object - a
-factory (that creates new recipient instance on each call) or a cache
+This method of composing objects uses another intermediary object - often a factory (that creates new recipient instance on each call)[^gofcreationpatterns].
+Most often, the sender is given a reference to this intermediary object as a constructor parameter (an approach we already discussed):
-(that usually yields the same object many times when asked with the
-same arguments).
-Most often, the sender is given a reference to this
-intermediary object as a constructor parameter (an approach we already
-discussed):

 {lang="csharp"}
 ~~~